 Millions of people suffer from these seasonal allergies, which are triggered by airborne pollen.
 Studies show that this number is only going to continue rising due to the changing climate.1

 The symptoms that appear during allergy season are the body’s immune response to pollen exposure.
 During the spring, flowers begin to blossom, which leads to a much higher pollen count in the air.

 Allergy symptoms that appear with changing seasons are typically referred to as hay fever or allergic rhinitis.
 Unfortunately, there is no specific cure for these allergies.
 At best, you can reduce their symptoms.
 Highlighted below is an overview of some of the reasons why people suffer from allergies during certain seasons and how to effectively minimize the symptoms that allergy season brings.

 Why Do People Get Seasonal Allergies?

-These then travel through the air and eventually lands on another plant in order to effectively fertilize it.
-The problem is that during these months, pollen doesn’t always land on the plants, creating a higher pollen count in the air.2
+During warmer months, many plants begin to release what is known as pollen, a plant’s sperm cells.
+These then travel through the air and eventually land on another plant in order to fertilize it.
+The problem is that during these months, pollen doesn’t always land on other plants, creating a higher pollen count in the air.2

 Read about our Founder & CEO, Dr. Eric Fishman, and how he came up with the idea for MONQ, a brand that has since become iconic in the Health & Wellness industry.